Posted on

 SNOWMOBILING

 Embark on a high-speed snowmobile safari through the vast trails of Haliburton Forest.
 Feel the rush as you navigate the snowy terrain, surrounded by the beauty of winter wilderness!
-Daily Trail Passes are limited and sell out fast, but don’t worry if you missed out- Cabinscape’s Ivy, Jade, Sage, Pine and Moss Cabins near Base Camp include a trail pass with booking!
+Daily Trail Passes are limited and sell out fast, but don’t worry if you missed out- Cabinscape’s Sage, Pine and Moss Cabins near Base Camp include a trail pass with booking!
 (Valid ownership and insurance must be presented to staff at the Main Office upon check-in)

 Looking for something near our Lanark County Cabins?
 Perth’s Outdoor Adventure Rentals offers a ‘Park and Ride’ rental service with direct access to trails for ATVs, UTVs, and Ski-Doos.